dangilman/SIDMpy/README.rst

 Compute the central densities of SIDM halos using Kaplinghat et a.
 2016

+If you would like to use this package, please get in touch with me at gilman@astro.utoronto.ca

 * Free software: MIT license
 * Documentation: https://sidmpy.readthedocs.io.